This course includes:

 *Brand new beginners

 *Anyone who wants to learn to read the charts in the Heart of Yoga School Music Library

-*Westerners who want to bring more of India into their mantra or kirtan practice
+*Westerners who want to bring more of India into their already established mantra or kirtan practice

 *Mature and interested children, with some musical background, who want to learn kirtan music

 *Those who love kirtan and want to be in satsang to deepen their understanding of kirtan music

 *To learn at least one simple sanskrit chant on the harmonium and understand it's raga (what scale it's in), tala (rhythm), melody, pronunciation, meaning, and how to read the transliteration.

 *To develop a shared vocabulary around Indian music and bhakti yoga, the yoga of love and devotion.